sarafsg/sarafsg/README.md

   <strong>Hey! 👋 I'm Sara Gonçalves</strong>
 </h1>

-Frontend Developer focused on UI/UX and web performance, experienced in building and migrating web applications with React, Next, Vue, Nuxt and TypeScript.
-Collaborate with product teams on design decisions and implement interfaces that are clear, intuitive, and enjoyable for users.
-Comfortable contributing across the full stack when needed and highly productive in remote work environments.
+Frontend Developer focused on UI/UX and web performance, experienced in building and migrating web applications with React, Next.js, Vue, Nuxt, and TypeScript.
+I collaborate with product teams on design decisions, and work closely with marketing and backend teams when building and integrating features.
+Comfortable contributing across the full stack when needed and working effectively in remote environments.

 ---